johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-05.md

 {{ex-drop}} depicts an example of where and why packets may be discarded in a typical single-ASIC, shared-buffered type device.
 While actual device architectures vary, this example illustrates common processing stages where packets may be dropped.

 ~~~~~~~~~~

+Packets ingress on the left and egress on the right:
                                                       +----------+
                                                       |          |
                                                       |  CPU     |